innovara/autoreply/README.md

     ]
 }
 ```
-6. If you want to create an email file for testing, run ./autoreply.py -t and edit From, To and Reply-to accordingly.
+6. If you want to create an email file for testing, use ./autoreply.py -t and edit test.txt to change From, To and Reply-to accordingly.
 ```shell
 ./autoreply.py -t
 nano test.txt